timsneath/dart_console/README.md

 The library assumes a terminal that recognizes and implements common ANSI escape sequences.
 The package has been tested on macOS, Linux and [Windows 10 version 1903][vt-win10].
-Windows support is preliminary - the library works well on the [Windows Terminal][winterm], but your mileage may vary on older consoles such as `cmd`.
+Windows support is preliminary - the library is tested on the [Windows Terminal][winterm] and `cmd`, but some functions will not work on older versions of Windows that do not support ANSI escape sequences.

 As an aside, this library demonstrates usage of the [`dart:ffi` library][FFI] for calling system APIs and separating Win32 and UNIX-style implementations.